RockLib/RockLib.Messaging/docs/NamedPipes.md

 ---

-MessagingScenarioFactory can be configured with a `NamedPipeReceiver` named "commands" as follows:
+MessagingScenarioFactory configured with a `NamedPipeReceiver` named "commands":

 ```json
 {